 The week before we were there, we heard people couldn't drive through Hatteras Island on the main road, NC-12, because the wind and inclement weather blew about six feet of sand onto it.

 NC-12 road was clear by the time we visited but hey – you just never know.
 So prepare for wind, some rain and colder nights.

 Things to Do in the Outer Banks in October (or Shoulder Season)

-Visit Jockey’s Ridge State Park (and maybe even go hang gliding)
+Visit Jockey's Ridge State Park (and Go Hang Gliding)

 One of our favorite activities of our entire trip to the Outer Banks in October was visiting Jockey's Ridge State Park to hang glide.
 The park has the tallest living sand dunes of their kind on the Atlantic coast.
 Some of the dunes reach higher than 60 feet.

 Jockey's Ridge State Park was declared a National Natural Landmark by the National Park Service in 1974, and established as such in 1975.

 (Its National Park status may only be 45 years old but the ecosystem has existed for over 3,500 years.
 Scientists predict maybe even 4,000 years.)

 It's a premiere place to fly kits because it's pretty much always windy there.
 For the same reason, it's also a great place to go hang gliding.

 We were SO excited to enjoy the outdoors, changing our beach scenery, for an activity.
 The Elizabethan Gardens were gorgeous and the perfect place to diversify the landscapes we were visiting.